Skip to content

 Members responsibilities

-The Community safety Team co ordinates the Community Trigger process and generally chairs, but will request another member to chair and respond to a referral where the complaint is primarily directed towards the Community Safety Team.
+The Community safety Team co ordinates the anti-social behaviour review process and generally chairs, but will request another member to chair and respond to a referral where the complaint is primarily directed towards the Community Safety team.

 Members are responsible for: